marissawyl/Python_Projects/Project_4/README.md

 # What I Learned

 Through this final project, I deepened my understanding of both technical and analytical aspects of data visualization using Python.
-It was a valuable chance to connect everything I had learned from earlier exercises and apply it to a real financial dataset.
+It provided a valuable opportunity to integrate the knowledge I had gained from earlier projects and apply it to a real financial dataset.
 Key lessons and skills I developed include:
 - Strengthening my ability to work with real-world time series data: cleaning, transforming, and organizing it for visual analysis.
 - Learning how to use both `plotly.express` for quick visuals and `plotly.graph_objects` for more control and customization.
 - Gaining a deeper understanding of volatility and momentum through data, which is not from finance theory, but by actually visualizing it.